hharas/silm/README.md

 ## What does Silm mean?

-Silm (سِلم) is an Arabic word that means "Peace".
+Silm (سِلم) is an Arabic word that means "Serenity".

 ## What file is what?